I believe that evolution explains human origins, even if there is always more to learn.

 And to think that it does, ironically, is not respectful of Jesus or a declaration of a “high” or “orthodox” Christology.
 It is actually a quasi-biblical sub-Christian Christology that betrays a deep discomfort with the theological implications of the core element of the Christian faith–the Word became flesh and dwelt among us.

 ***I talk more about evolution and the nature of the Bible specifically in The Evolution of Adam (Baker, 2012) and Inspiration and Incarnation (Baker 2005/2015).
-You can read more about what I think the Bible is and does in The Bible Tells Me So (HarperOne, 2014) and The Sin of Certainty (HarperOne, 2016)***
+You can read more about what I think the Bible is and does in The Bible Tells Me So (HarperOne, 2014), The Sin of Certainty (HarperOne, 2016), and How the Bible Actually Works (HarperOne, 2019).***